1.1 Under this accommodation Contract, the University agrees to provide:

 4. Liability for fees

 4.1 This contract is in respect of residence for the period shown in the Contract Payment Schedule.
-No refund or reduction of those fees is available in respect of any period of the Resident’s absence from the College.
+Except as set out in the College Handbook or as otherwise agreed, no refund or reduction of those fees is available in respect of any period of the Resident's absence from the College.

-4.2 In the event early termination of this agreement (other than under clause 3.1(e) and (f)) the Resident is liable for a penalty of 1/38th of the annual fee and remains liable for payment of all outstanding fees for the balance of this contract, provided that the College may in its discretion reduce this liability in light of the circumstances of the Resident’s departure from the College and/or its ability to arrange for another party to fill the vacancy left by the Resident.
+4.2 In the event early termination of this agreement by either party (other than under clause 3.1(e) and (f)) the Resident is liable for a penalty of $500 and remains liable for payment of all outstanding fees for the balance of this contract, provided that the College may in its discretion reduce this liability in light of the circumstances of the Resident's departure from the College and/or its ability to arrange for another party to fill the vacancy left by the Resident.

 5. Information relating to student

 5.1 The Resident consents to the disclosure of any of their personal information (including any information regarding disciplinary matters or potential criminal activity) to the Resident's parents or guardian or other nominated contact, or relevant authority.

 5.2 The Resident consents to the University releasing to the staff of the College the Resident's enrolment details and academic results, provided that such information be maintained confidential to those staff and used solely for the purposes in connection with the welfare of the Resident or for statistical purposes which do not allow the Resident to be identified.